1 9 6 9 (UK)

 After hearing a scratching noise coming from the roof of the house, Alison discovers some dusty old dinner plates in the attic which have a flowered owl pattern.

-What is the connection between this, the loony gardener, the angry housekeeper and the legend of the old village magician, who made a wife out of flowers and later turned into an owl when she betrayed him?
+What is the connection between this, the loony gardener, the angry housekeeper and the legend of the old village magician who made a wife out of flowers and later turned into an owl when she betrayed him?

 Upper-class Alison, her haughty public school stepbrother Roger and working-class Welsh boy Gwyn (Michael Holden) are locked into a triangle of love and hate that threatens to destroy them.
+Sexual jealousy had never been the topic of a children’s drama before.

 Gwyn later learns of the father he’s never known and discovers that his mother was once possessed by the same old plates Alison uncovered in the attic.